 Guided tours of Kingston Penitentiary is the result of a partnership between the Correctional Services of Canada, the City of Kingston and the St. Lawrence Parks Commission, which operates and sells tour tickets.
-In 2013, all of the 18,000 tour tickets available sold out, making this one of the most sought after travel activities this summer.
-Many dates this summer have already sold out, but last minute tickets are sometimes available, and visitors buying a Kingston K-Pass will unlock tickets to sold out tour dates and received preferred pricing on tickets.
+In 2013, all of the 18,000 tour tickets available sold out, making this one of the most sought after travel activities in South Eastern Ontario.

 Our tour starts in the VC – Visitor’s Centre for short – where we’re given bracelets so we don’t get lost or left behind (it’s a fast-paced 90 minute walking tour covering more than kilometer of the prison’s labyrinth of ranges).

 Knowledgeable guides share many of Kingston Pen’s most notorious facts and figures: The institution opened in 1835 and was built mostly by inmates; there have been three riots over the years; in the Metal Shop, inmates made everything from padlocks for the public to wrought iron for the parliamentary library; escapee Norman “Red” Ryan scaled the wall in the recreation yard at its lowest point.